 K)Killing, Kindness

-L)Law, Legal, Lethal, Logistics, Loss
+L)Law, Legacy, Legal, Lethal, Logistics, Loss

 M)Mason-Dixon line